 A super versatile traditional Greek spanakopita triangles recipe!
 These little treats are perfect for every time of the day as delicious starter, mid-day snack or light dinner!

 Spanakopita (Greek spinach feta phyllo pie) is commonly prepared in a large pan and then cut into individual portions.
-This is a variation of the traditional Greek spanakopita recipe, served as individual mini triangles.
-The itemised portions are far more versatile – the perfect finger food which easy fit in your hand bag or kids lunch box!
+This spanakopitakia recipe is a variation of the traditional Greek spanakopita recipe, served as individual mini triangles.
+The itemised portions are far more versatile – they are the perfect finger food that is perfect to serve on a platter and also fits in your kids’ lunch box!

 If you haven’t tried Greek spanakopita triangles before, then you are certainly missing out!
 Why?
 Because they are crispy, juicy and stuffed with a herby, tangy spinach-feta mixture!
 These mini spanakopita triangles are like no other vegetarian pie you’ve ever tried before!

 - Spinach: The main ingredient you’ll need to make this spanakopita triangles recipe is -what else- spinach.
 Fresh works best but you can also use frozen.
 Just make sure to defrost it in the microwave or in your hob before adding into the pan